ZeraEssence/okx-api/README.md

 # REST API

-This is an example of how the service works
+This is an example of how the service works:

 ## Estimate a price